Complete Middle School U.S. History Curriculum

-Watch author Charlene Notgrass explain how the components of America the Beautiful work together and walk you through a sample unit from the curriculum.
+Watch author Charlene Notgrass explain how the components of America the Beautiful work together as she walks you through a sample unit from the curriculum.

 Our American Story - These lessons provide an overview of significant events.
 Examples include "Europeans and Native Nations Meet on the West Coast," "Putting America Back Together" (Reconstruction after the Civil War), and "President Roosevelt and the New Deal."